Appsilon/shiny.info/README.md

     ![](inst/assets/README_files/shortcut.gif)

-## How to contribute?
+## How can I contribute?

-If you want to contribute to this project please submit a regular PR, once you’re done with new feature or bug fix.<br>
+If you want to contribute to this project please submit a regular PR once you’re done with your new feature or bug fix.<br>

 **Changes in documentation**

-Both repository **README.md** file and an official documentation page are generated with Rmarkdown, so if there is a need to update them, please modify accordingly a **README.Rmd** file and use [readmebuilder](https://github.com/Appsilon/readmebuilder) package to render the new README.
+Both repository **README.md** file and an official documentation page are generated with Rmarkdown, so if there is a need to update them, please modify accordingly with a **README.Rmd** file and use [readmebuilder](https://github.com/Appsilon/readmebuilder) package to render the new README.